XSPECT on-board XPoSat: Calibration and First Results: On-ground Calibration

+The Fano factor ($F$), which depends on the type of semiconductor, is a measure of the actual variance in the number of electron-hole pairs produced in the detector by ionizing radiation (quantifying its departure from a pure Poisson distribution), and determines the best possible energy resolution achievable by a semiconductor device.
+Many authors have experimentally determined the Fano factor for Si [e.g. \citenum{rodrigues2021, kotov2018, lowe2007}], as well as predicted it theoretically [\citenum{subashiev2010, alig1980}] or using simulations [\citenum{fraser1994, mazziotta2008, brigida2004}], and several values are found in literature, ranging from $\sim 0.08$ [\citenum{jordan2008, eberhardt1970}] to $\sim 0.16$ [\citenum{perotti1999}]. $F$ can be calculated using the relation [\citenum{janesick1988, owens2002}]

 where $w$ is the mean ionisation energy (3.65~eV for Si).
-Using the Cu~K$_{\alpha}$ ($E=8.05$~keV) FWHM and the computed values of $\sigma_{\mathrm{sys, T}}$ as explained above, the average value of $F$ for our devices is found to be 0.149.
+Using the Cu~K$_{\alpha}$ ($E=8.05$~keV) FWHM and the computed values of $\sigma_{\mathrm{sys, T}}$ as explained above, the average value of $F$ is observed to be 0.149.